irasan/MP1-beauty-salon/README.md

 Return clients won't necesseraly need to scroll down the pages or use the contact form.
 Salon's telephone number is stated right on top for their convenience.

-### Testing ckient stories from UX section in README.md
+### Testing client stories from UX section in README.md
 As a new visitor to the website, I want to navigate easily and find all the information needed:
 * layout of the website is traditional, consistent and intuitive;
-* logo image always leads to the home page;
+* logo images in the header and footer always lead to the home page;
 * navigation bar is located on top of the page and will be easily understood by everyone.

 As a new visitor to the website, I want to get the feel of the salon and decide if I want to become a client:
 * upon landing on the Home page, the visitor will see a gallery of beuatiful pictures that describe the salon;
-* colors of the website clearly show that the salon is luxury and quite expensive.
+* colors of the website refer to salon's luxury and high prices.

 As a potential client of the salon, I want to book an appointment/treatment quickly using a variety of contact options:
 * call for action button "Book now" is placed on all pages of the website;